 "In the last month and a half, I think I only went to Hennef [sport school] three times," Nagelsmann recalls.
 "I had other problems to resolve."
 Often, the pair would drive from Baden to the Rhineland together, although "Domenico would sit in the back row and I'd be at the front," recalled Nagelsmann.
 "Not because I wanted to look swotty, but I always wanted to get there later."
 By which time, only the undesired pews were remaining.

 When the two youngest coaches in the Bundesliga meet this weekend, there will inevitably be talk of a generation change in the Bundesliga.
-Even in Mainz, there is a 38-year-old coach in Sandro Schwarz – another to have come through the youth ranks and now coach the first team.
-In Bremen, Alexander Nouri is just 38, while the 36-year-old Hannes Wolf – formerly a youth team coach at Borussia Dortmund – is now into his second season as head coach at Stuttgart.
+Even in Mainz, there is a 39-year-old coach in Sandro Schwarz – another to have come through the youth ranks and now coach the first team.
+In Bremen, Florian Kohfeldt is just 35, while the 38-year-old Manuel Baum – formerly a teacher and Augsburg academy chief – is now into his first full season as head coach.

 Thomas Tuchel was the pioneer in 2009, successfully making the step up from youth-team coach to the first team.
 And like Tuchel back then, Nagelsmann's success in saving Hoffenheim from relegation and then leading them into Europe the following season suggests a great coaching career is in the making.